truist/ubulk/backlog.md

 * Formal script that can update pkgsrc
     - config file with pkgsrc dir (/usr/pkgsrc)
+        - command-arg to override default config location (/etc/ubulk.conf)
     - git-only
     - die on error
 * Log results and be ready to be run from cron
-    - config log file (/var/log/ubulk.log)
+    - config log file (/var/log/ubulk-build.log)
     - summary to stdout / details to log file
     - output path to log file
     - test running it from cron